kfinc/kfinc.github.io/README.md

 ### Hi!

-I am cognitive neuroscientist working at the Centre for Modern Interdisciplinary Technologies at Nicolaus Copernicus University, Toruń, Poland.
-In October 2019 I obtained my Ph.D. in Physics at the Faculty of Physics, Astronomy and Informatics, Nicolaus Copernicus University in Toruń (thesis: *Dynamics and plasticity of human brain functional network during working memory task performance*).
-In my research I am interested how learning and expertise are reflected in the organization of the human brain functional network.
+I'm a cognitive scientist working at the Centre for Modern Interdisciplinary Technologies at Nicolaus Copernicus University, Toruń, Poland.
-I enjoy data analysis (Python, R) and I am actively engaged in developing open-source neuroimaging tools.
-I spend my spare time on playing analog synths, nature photography, and having fun with my dogs.

-### Research interests:

-* **Network neuroscience**: Reorganization of functional brain network during experience, network modularity
-* **Neuroplasticity**: Experience-dependent plasticity, compensatory brain plasticity
-* **Cognition**: Learning, memory replay, decision making, working memory, consciousness
-* **Data science**: Network analysis, machine learning, data visualization, bayesian statistics
-* **Open science**: Reproducible neuroimaging, building open-source software
+In my research I want to understand how the network organization and dynamics shape our experience (and vice versa).
+To achieve this goal, I combine achievements from network science, neuroimaging, and deep learning.
+I'm especially interested in discovering rules that govern the brain network reorganization during changing cognitive demands and learning.

+Beyond neuroscience I'm passionate about music, human creativity, philosophy, nature, and mathematics.
+I love to play around with various instruments, especially analog synthesizers.

 ### Read more: